 It's easy to apply to become a PAT Volunteer, simply click on the Apply to become a Volunteer button to complete the form.
 As part of the registration process, you will be asked to provide two character references for yourself and a copy of your pet’s vaccination certificate.
 All our PAT Pets are temperament assessed.
 A local accredited Pets As Therapy Assessor will check that your dog is sociable, friendly and calm.

 For more information, please download our PAT Application Factsheet.

 Are all dogs suitable to become a PAT Pet?

-PAT Pets come in all shapes and sizes, and can be a pedigree or a crossbreed.
+PAT Pets come in all shapes and sizes, and can be a pedigree or a crossbreed – though we can not accept dogs that are listed under the Dangerous Dogs Act 1991.
 PAT Pets should be friendly and calm, healthy and well-groomed, and love being fussed over.
 There are some requirements, however.
 Your dog must be at least nine months old and you must have known them for at least six months.
-They must also have up-to-date vaccinations, had a regular worming treatment and be protected against fleas.
+They must also have up-to-date vaccinations, a regular worming treatment and be protected against fleas.

 Is there an upper age limit for my dog to become a PAT Pet?

 We know how much our PAT Pets give during visits; in the later stage of their life it may be too stressful to start this venture.
 If your pet is older, please consider the impact that visiting a new and demanding environment may have on your pet - it could exacerbate existing health conditions.
 We understand this may be a disappointment, but it is important to always prioritise the welfare of your dog.